 As you may have now cottoned on to, paying yourself as a company director revolves largely around tax efficiency.
 So, as well as working out the optimum salary, another way of being tax efficient is to extract the profit from your business, and pay it into a pension fund.

 When a director makes a contribution to a pension fund, that amount isn’t subject to Corporation Tax, NI, or Income Tax.
-However, it must fall below the annual allowance for tax-free pension contributions, currently set at £40,000.
-Furthermore, if any of the pension pot is taken early, 25% of what’s extracted is tax-free.
+However, it must fall below the annual allowance for tax-free pension contributions, currently set at £60,000.

 Then there’s the Employment Allowance